sayyes304/ieeeismarwebsite/2025/contribute/guidelines/reviewing.md

 Mind that your decisions affect the public appearance of ISMAR 2025.
 Therefore, the program chairs are very serious about ensuring the highest possible reviewing standards for ISMAR 2025.
 The coordinators and/or program chairs will ask you to improve your review if they think the reasons for your judgment are unclear.

 We strongly recommend that you read the entire (short) article by Ken Hinckley, which we found to give a lot of constructive advice:
-Hinckley, K. (2016).
-So You’re a Program Committee Member Now: On Excellence in Reviews and Meta-Reviews and Championing Submitted Work That Has Merit. (https://www.microsoft.com/en-us/research/wp-content/uploads/2016/10/Excellence-in-Reviews-MobileHCI-2015-Web-Site.pdf)
+[Hinckley, K. (2016).
+So You’re a Program Committee Member Now: On Excellence in Reviews and Meta-Reviews and Championing Submitted Work That Has Merit].(https://www.microsoft.com/en-us/research/wp-content/uploads/2016/10/Excellence-in-Reviews-MobileHCI-2015-Web-Site.pdf)

 Here are some of the major elements from Hinckley’s paper, in some cases modified by adding insights from further advice by Steve Mann and Mark Bernstein, for quick reference:
 - A high quality review should have a number of paragraphs (or even several pages of well-considered commentary if warranted).
 - Short and/or content-free reviews are insufficient and will be caught by our reviewer’s review process.
-- Read papers with care and sympathy.
+- **Read papers with care and sympathy**.
 Many hours of work — in some cases, years of work — have gone into research and writing this paper.
 Try to avoid last-minute reviews.
 - State specifically why the paper is “great”, “mediocre” or “bad”.
 - Clearly describe on what grounds the paper should be accepted (or rejected).
 - Describe the contributions in the paper and why they are noteworthy, or important.
 - Reflect on the contributions or possible contributions of the work.
 - Explicitly and clearly discuss the weaknesses and limitations in a positive and constructive manner.
 Specifically, don’t be insulting – be positive.
 - Clearly and explicitly call out the strengths and utility of the work.
-- Your review should not be about what should have been done; rather it should be a critique of what the authors actually did.
+- **Your review should not be about what should have been done; rather it should be a critique of what the authors actually did.**
 - Consider how the author’s arguments, results, and demonstrations fit into closely related work as well as the field as a whole.
 - Do not reject a paper because of a few missed citations.
 - In fact, do not reject a paper because of anything that can be easily fixed/addressed.
 Clearly state the requirements as all conditionally accepted papers will be shepherded towards an improved version that fulfills those requirements.